fract4d/gnofract4d/doc/continuous_zooming.md

 While Gnofract 4D utilizes some algorithms to improve performance, the basic idea behind the image calculation process is that every single pixel of the image is assigned a point in the complex plane XY (actually Gnofract allows to work in a 4D space with six plane rotation), and that point is the _driving_ parameter to pass to the fractal formula to calculate every pixel color.

-`Location` (`X`, `Y` ... and `Z`, `W` in 4D space) and `Size` params will determine which point of the complex plane correspond to every pixel of the image (we leave out from this explanation the plane rotation params).
+`Location` (`X`, `Y` ... and `Z`, `W` in 4D space) and `Size` parameters will determine which point of the complex plane correspond to every pixel of the image (we leave out from this explanation the plane rotation parameters).
 This makes very likely to happen that subsequent frames, where location and size would change slightly, have pixels with the same, or very close point in the complex plane.
 So it makes sense to, instead of calculate the color of that pixel again (which is the heaviest process) we take the already calculated value.

 The process to find those pixels with same or close complex plane point values, in an efficient way, is based in the assumption that _imaginary values `y` remain constant while moving across X axis, while real values `x` do the same for the Y axis_.
 And it consist in the following steps:
 - find all the `x` values or columns for the new fractal (image) that are close enough to the previous image ones.